 5. Unusual Rides on Bomb Boats

 We were approaching the village of Tha Bak and immediately we saw the bridge over the Namkading river.
 It would be by looking down from the high bridge that we would find what we came from: the silver missile boats.
-Though the shape of the boat looks like a missile, these were not bombs, this was martial material (ordnance), they were fuel tanks that were carried by several aircraft (Phantom F-4 for example) for refuelling.
+Though the shape of the boats look like missiles, these were not bombs, these were martial material (ordnance), they were fuel tanks that were carried by several aircraft (Phantom F-4 for example) for refuelling.
 Many of these tanks would be jettisoned after use during the ‘secret war’.
 During the Vietnam war, the US have unofficially (hence the secret war) bombed Laos in order to destroy the Ho Chi Minh trail that passed through Laos, a supply line between North and South Vietnam.
-It was during this secret war that lasted from 1964 to 1973 that Laos became the most bombed country in the world.
+It was during this secret war, that lasted from 1964 to 1973, that Laos became the most bombed country in the world.

-Villagers saw the potential in these ordnance, high quality scrap metal and have been recycling them ever since.
-The ones that are intact get transformed into boats, and because of their shape called bomb boats.
-It is possible to take a ride in one of them, through the Nam Kading National Park, all you have to do is ask one of the boat owners, down by the river margin to take you on a tour.
+Villagers saw the potential in these ordnance, high quality scrap metal, and have been recycling them ever since.
+The ones that are intact get transformed into boats, and because of their shape are called bomb boats.
+It is possible to take a ride in one of them, through the Nam Kading National Park.
+All you have to do is ask one of the boat owners, down by the river margin, to take you on a tour.

 6. Durian, the Forbidden Fruit inside Airplanes